prasenjit52282/GridWorld/README.md

 ```

 # Contact Me
-I hope this tool is useful in your RL-journey.
+This is Assignment 1 of CS60077: Reinforcement Learning course in IIT Kharagpur, taught by Dr. Aritra Hazra.
+I hope that the gridworld tool will be useful in your RL-journey.
 For questions and general feedback, contact [Prasenjit Karmakar](https://www.linkedin.com/in/prasenjit52282).